fdegier/homebridge-jablotron-alarm/README.md

 Typically there is single service configured (eg for home) but some people might have more services defined (eg home & office)

 Each service needs to be configured following attributes:
-- id: mandatory, ID of service obtained by [configuration tool](#Identify-Jablotron-services-and-devices)
+- **id**: mandatory, ID of service obtained by [configuration tool](#Identify-Jablotron-services-and-devices)
-- name: optional, defines a name of a service
+- **name**: mandatory, defines a name of a service
-- username: mandatory, your Jablotron username, it is advised to create a new account for the sole purpose of controlling the alarm via Siri and limiting the authorization on that account.
+- **username**: mandatory, your Jablotron username, it is advised to create a new account for the sole purpose of controlling the alarm via Siri and limiting the authorization on that account.
-- password: mandatory, corresponding Jablotron password
+- **password**: mandatory, corresponding Jablotron password
-- pincode: mandatory, corresponding PIN code for Jablotron unit
+- **pincode**: mandatory, corresponding PIN code for Jablotron unit
+- **autoRefresh**: optional [default value true], enables autorefresh mode that automatically polls the Jablotron status in interval defined using **pollInterval** attribute
-- pollInterval: optional [default value 120], defines an interval (in seconds) in which plugin periodically checks for service and its accessories states
+- **pollInterval**: optional [default value 60], defines an interval (in seconds) in which plugin periodically checks for service's and its accessories' states
+- **refreshOnStateChange**: optional [default value true], enables automatic refresh upon arm/disarm.
+This is typically used if you have other Jablotron accessories (eg outlets) set up and configured to automatically switch on/off based on alarm state
-- debug: optional [default value false], provides more verbose and detailed logging.
+- **debug**: optional [default value false], provides more verbose and detailed logging.
 Set it to true in case of some issues only!

 ### Configuring Jablotron sections & accessories
 For each service there needs to be at least one accessory defined.
 The available accessories can be obtained using [configuration tool](#Identify-Jablotron-services-and-devices)

 The accessories are of 3 types:
-- section: this is standard segment mounted on Jablotron keyboard unit
+- **section**: this is standard segment mounted on Jablotron keyboard unit
-- switch: this is a switchable (PGM device) accessory connected to Jablotron unit (eg hooter/sirene)
+- **switch**: this is a switchable (PGM device) accessory connected to Jablotron unit (eg hooter/sirene)
-- outlet: this is an outlet (PGM device) connected to Jablotron unit
+- **outlet**: this is an outlet (PGM device) connected to Jablotron unit

 The configuration above defines:
 - 3 sections/segments